 - Tracking time spent on individual projects/accounts (utilization tracking).
 This is also done on the project-by-project basis, and in our case is essential for billing (much of our work is Time & Material).
 The accuracy here is more coarse, roughly between ½ and 1 day.

 Task level time tracking

-We have a large number of projects running at any one time, each with its own requirements, circumstances, processes and tools.
+We have a large number of projects running at any one time, each with its own requirements, circumstances, processes, and tools.
 For that reason, task-level time tracking is delegated to the team: both how much of it is needed and how exactly to do it is dictated by the specific project.
-Project Manager or Scrum Master will know best, and will make the decision, together with the team, on how to track time spent on individual tasks.
+The Project Manager or Scrum Master will know best and will make the decision, together with the team, on how to track time spent on individual tasks.
 Our customers (and by extension, our teams) use a variety of tools (Jira, Rally, TFS, etc.) for that purpose.
 We don’t push a one-size-fits-all solution on this level, but rather leave it up to the teams to regulate.
-Thus, there is no company-wide mandate to fill out a time sheet each day.
-The purpose here is to keep the decision making as close to the point of execution as possible, and to minimize intrusive activities.
+Thus, there is no company-wide mandate to fill out a timesheet each day.
+The purpose here is to keep the decision-making as close to the point of execution as possible and to minimize intrusive activities.
 Also, we are very clear on why we do it: time tracking is not a way to determine and compare individual developers’ “productivity”, but to ensure the success of the team as a whole.
 When positioned like that, time tracking is not met with resistance.